-WING's opinion remains that the NDR will be part of the perimeter road system around Witney and that it must be wide enough to cater for HGV use.
+WING's opinion remains that the NDR will be part of the perimeter road system around Witney and that it must be wide enough to cater for HGV use, in accordance with national guidance for new roads as set out in the Manual for Streets.

-2.4 Conclusions
+2.5 Conclusions

 Regarding the NDR, WING would request that OCC conducts its own traffic and junction design option studies of all the main links on the NDR.
-The results of these studies would then be used as consultation documents to assess which option would be preferred by Witney residents and those residents in the surrounding villages and hamlets such as North Leigh, New Yatt, Ramsden, Poffley End and Delly End who will be adversely affected by construction traffic and additional traffic arising from the North Witney development.
+The results of these studies would then be used as consultation documents to assess which option would be preferred by Witney residents and those residents in the surrounding villages and hamlets such as Hailey, North Leigh, New Yatt, Ramsden, Poffley End and Delly End who will be adversely affected by construction traffic and additional traffic arising from the North Witney development.